Fenix125/Spam-Jailbreak-Classification/README.md

 ## Features

--   Chat agent - built with LangChain and OpenAI’s models that routes your query to either the classifier or the RAG tool
+-   Chat agent - built with LangChain and OpenAI's models that routes your query to either the classifier or the RAG tool
     -   Message classification - send any piece of text and receive a label of spam or ham
     -   Retrieval‑augmented answering – ask a question about the biography of Mykhailo Ivasiuk and get the most relevant info from the corpus